 The employee starts getting paid by direct debit every 2 weeks.

-OCF will debit employment-related costs from the initiative's budget monthly.
+OCF will debit employment-related costs from the Collective's budget monthly.

-Where possible, we ask initiatives to give OCF advance notice, so we can take care of the termination process in a timely manner.
+Where possible, we ask Collectives to give OCF advance notice, so we can take care of the termination process in a timely manner.